Dhanam-patel/API-mini-Projects/README.md

 Notes:

-- Replace `<your-username>` with your GitHub user or use your fork/clone URL.
+- Replace `Dhanam-patel` with your GitHub user or use your fork/clone URL.
 - If you prefer virtualenv/conda, use those instead.

 ---